© Tam Photography

 Belarusian-born Canadian baritone Jamal Al Titi is an emerging artist whose warm, resonant timbre and charismatic stage presence have brought him to leading roles on Canadian and international stages.

 Jamal is currently a member of Opéra de Montréal’s Atelier lyrique program.
 In 2025, Jamal joined the International Meistersinger Academy in Germany, under the guidance of Edith Wiens, where he performed in opera gala concerts with the Nuremberg Symphony Orchestra, a German song recital, and a cabaret concert led by Craig Terry.
 At the academy, he received coachings from Professor Wiens and Tobias Truniger, and participated in masterclasses with distinguished guests including Thomas Laussmann, Marcelo Amaral and Brigitte Fassbaender.
 Earlier in the summer, he sang the title role in Gianni Schicchi at the Netherlands Lyric Opera Festival, conducted by Lochlan Brown and directed by Noah Naamat.
 That same year, he appeared in the Caramoor Schwab Vocal Rising Stars program and performed with the New York Festival of Songs, collaborating with Steven Blier and Bénédicte Jourdois.
-Concert highlights include Bach’s St. Matthew Passion with the Kitchener-Waterloo Symphony Orchestra and the Grand Philharmonic Choir.
+Concert highlights include Handel's Messiah with Orchestre Classique de Montréal and Bach’s St. Matthew Passion with the Kitchener-Waterloo Symphony Orchestra and the Grand Philharmonic Choir.

 Other festival and opera credits include the title role in Don Giovanni and Tom in Adoration at the Banff Centre’s Opera in the 21st Century, Belcore in L’elisir d’amore at Highlands Opera Studio, and Masetto and Schaunard in La Bohème and Cascada in The Merry Widow at the Brott Opera Festival.